 Let Us Know

 Before we recommend any dental imaging, you should make sure we know about any and all dental restorations you received at another practice.
 They should be included in your records, but not all dentists are thorough in recording the restorations they perform.
 Just giving us a quick heads’ up about the location of any materials in your mouth as well as anything you know about their composition will help us recommend the right imaging solution for you.
-To talk to us about getting the best results from your dental restorations and dental imaging, please contact Collins Dentistry & Aesthetics in Spokane and Spokane Valley today.
+To talk to us about getting the best results from your dental restorations and dental imaging, please call Collins Dentistry & Aesthetics in Spokane at (509) 532-1111.